-All you need to know: Zodiacal light | EarthSky.org
+Zodiacal light: All you need to know

 Likewise, if you’re in the Northern Hemisphere, look for the evening zodiacal light from late February through early May.
 During those months, from the Southern Hemisphere, look for the light in the morning.

-What is zodiacal light?
-People used to think zodiacal light originated somehow from phenomena in Earth’s upper atmosphere, but today we understand it as sunlight reflecting off dust grains that circle the sun in the inner solar system.
+People used to think zodiacal light originated in Earth’s upper atmosphere.
+They thought it was a meteorological phenomenon (related to weather).
+But today we understand the zodiacal light as sunlight reflecting off dust grains that orbit the sun in the inner solar system.
 These grains are thought to be left over from the process that created our Earth and the other planets of our solar system 4.5 billion years ago.

 These dust grains in space spread out from the sun in the same flat disc of space inhabited by Mercury, Venus, Earth, Mars and the other planets in our sun’s family.
 This flat space around the sun – the plane of our solar system – translates on our sky to a narrow pathway called the ecliptic.
 This is the same pathway traveled by the sun and moon as they journey across our sky.

-The pathway of the sun and moon was called the zodiac or Pathway of Animals by our ancestors in honor of the constellations seen beyond it.
+The pathway of the sun and moon was called the zodiac or pathway of animals by our ancestors, in honor of the constellations seen beyond it.
 The word zodiacal stems from the word zodiac.

-In other words, the zodiacal light is a solar system phenomenon.
-The grains of dust that create it are like tiny worlds – ranging from meter-sized to micron-sized – densest around the immediate vicinity of the sun and extending outward beyond the orbit of Mars.
+The grains of dust that create the zodiacal light are like tiny worlds.
+They range from meter-sized to micron-sized.
+They’re densest around the immediate vicinity of the sun and extend outward beyond the orbit of Mars.
 Sunlight shines on these grains of dust to create the light we see.
-Since they lie in the flat sheet of space around the sun, we could, in theory, see them as a band of dust across our entire sky, marking the same path that the sun follows during the day.
-And indeed there are sky phenomena associated with this band of dust, such as the gegenschein.
+Since they lie in the flat sheet of space around the sun, we could, in theory, see them as a band of dust across our entire sky.
+If we could see them, they’d mark the same path that the sun follows during the day.
+And indeed there are sky phenomena associated with this band of dust, such as the gegenschein, an illuminated spot, possible to glimpse in a dark night sky, centered at the point directly opposite the sun (the antisolar point).

 But seeing such elusive sky phenomena as the gegenschein is difficult.
 Most of us see only the more obvious part of this dust band – the zodiacal light – in either spring or fall.

+It’s time to watch for this elusive light!
+We hope you see it, and enjoy it.
+If you do see it, let us know!
+And if you catch a photo, submit it here.

 Bottom line: The zodiacal light – aka false dawn or dusk – is a hazy pyramid of light, really sunlight reflecting off dust grains in the plane of our solar system.
-Northern Hemisphere dwellers, look east before dawn.
-Southern Hemisphere … look west when all traces of evening twilight are gone.
+You need a dark sky to see it.
+Northern Hemisphere dwellers look east before dawn from about late August through early November.
+Southern Hemisphere dwellers look in the evening in those same months.
+Or, from the Northern Hemisphere, look for the evening zodiacal light from late February through early May.
+From the Southern Hemisphere, look for the light in the morning in those same months.